Mansoor Ali Khan Pataudi: Political career

 Pataudi also contested the Lok Sabha elections from the Gurgaon constituency in 1971 under the Vishal Haryana party, he came third and lost to Tayyab Husain earning a total of 22,979 votes.
 He later congratulated Chaudhary Rahim Khan with an elephant ride for defeating Hussain in the Lok Sabha elections from the Faridabad constituency in 1984.
 He contested the Lok Sabha elections unsuccessfully again from the Bhopal constituency in 1991 as the nominee of the Congress party, and came second.

 Personal life

-Mansoor was in a steady relationship with Simi Garewal.
-Simi admitted in an email interview that she was dating Pataudi and that he came to visit her on the sets of Teen Devian, in Avijit Ghosh's book, 40 Retakes: Bollywood Classics You May Have Missed.
+Mansoor Ali Khan was in a steady relationship with Simi Garewal.
+Simi admitted in an email interview that she was dating Mansoor and that he came to visit her on the sets of Teen Devian, in Avijit Ghosh's book, 40 Retakes: Bollywood Classics You May Have Missed.
 He broke up with her after he met Sharmila Tagore, whom he married on 27 December 1968.
 They had three children: Saif Ali Khan (b.
 1970), a Bollywood actor, Saba Ali Khan (b.
 1976), a jewellery designer, and Soha Ali Khan (b.
 1978), a Bollywood actress and TV personality.
 The actress Kareena Kapoor Khan is his daughter-in-law, and the actors Sara Ali Khan and Ibrahim Ali Khan are his grandchildren from his former daughter-in-law Amrita Singh.
 Actor Kunal Khemu is his son-in-law.